At Morehouse, Biden says dissent should be heard because democracy is 'still the way'

 Morehouse has seen student demonstrations, but not occupation of campus spaces or clashes with law enforcement.
 Outside of the ceremony, a small number of protestors gathered while the commencement itself did not see any major disruptions.

-"If my choice is 20 people being arrested on national TV on the Morehouse campus, taken away in zip ties during our commencement, before we would reach that point, I would conclude the ceremony," he said.
+"If my choice is 20 people being arrested on national TV on the Morehouse campus, taken away in zip ties during our commencement, before we would reach that point, I would conclude the ceremony," he said on NPR's Weekend Edition.

 Those concerns did not come to pass.
 Apart from the heightened security and increased media presence, Biden's speech was met with a similar response to a typical college graduation ceremony.